Summarize this with

 | Platforms included | App stores + Trustpilot | App Store + Play Store + FB + IG + TikTok + YT + LI + Google Reviews |

-The core difference: AppFollow charges per app and covers replies.
-With 5 apps and 500 reviews per month, you quickly end up on the Team plan at $559/month, and still have no social media.
-With replient.ai, all platforms are included in every plan, App Store, Play Store and all social media channels.
+The core difference: AppFollow charges per app and caps replies.
+With 5 apps and 500 reviews per month you quickly land in the Team plan at $559/month, and still have no social media.
+With replient.ai, all platforms are included in every plan, App Store, Play Store, and all social media channels.

 When AppFollow is still the right choice